>> RELATED: Pink Ribbon Girls leader shares inspirational journey

 >> RELATED: How you can join the fight against breast cancer

-Heather shares her family's triumphant story with “What Had Happened Was” podcast host Amelia Robinson.
-She and Sarah Gillenwater, the Pink Ribbon Girls' marketing director, explain why hot meals and free rides to appointments are a far bigger deal than many of us consider and why things don’t always happen for a reason.
+Heather shares her family's triumphant story with “What Had Happened Was” podcast host Amelia Robinson in this episode recorded in October 2018.
+She and Sarah Gillenwater, the Pink Ribbon Girls' marketing director at the time, explain why hot meals and free rides to appointments are a far bigger deal than many of us consider and why things don’t always happen for a reason.

 ABOUT THE PODCAST